Executive and Senior Staff

 The Inspector General serves as ODOC’s chief law enforcement officer, managing, directing and supervising Investigations, Criminal Interdiction, Intelligence, Fugitive Apprehensions and Law Enforcement Communications.
 The IG also advises ODOC’s Director and provides analysis on security threats and inmate illegal activity intelligence.
 The Inspector General also liaises with other local, county, state and federal law enforcement agencies.

 ODOC's General Counsel advises and represents the Director, Oklahoma Board of Corrections, and ODOC administrators on all legal matters pertaining to the agency, its staff and inmates, including litigation, personnel, operations, contracts and policy.
 The General Counsel oversees ODOC's Legal Division, which includes the agency's Assistant General Counsels, associated support staff, Prison Rape Elimination Act (PREA) Coordinator and the Administrative Review Authority.

-The Special Operations Unit oversees Emergency Services and Special Response Teams, Fleet Management, and the Quartermaster.
+The Special Operations Unit oversees Emergency Services and Special Response Teams.
 Emergency Services provides support to the agency during inclement weather, utility failures, and major disasters.
 Emergency response teams are comprised of the agency's Crisis and Hostage Negotiations Team, Correctional Emergency Response Team (CERT), the Rave Communications Systems, and Continuity of Operations Plan (COOP).
-Fleet Management oversees all vehicles for the agency and the Quartermaster manages all uniforms for correctional officers and support staff ensuring proper fit and inventory and quality control.